-Now in his fourth season, Locey was named the 10th head coach in Pioneer history in December of 2014.
+Now in his fifth season, Locey was named the 10th head coach in Pioneer history in December of 2014.
 Locey is no stranger to the Northwest Conference, having served as head coach of the Linfield Wildcats from 1996 to 2006.
 (Media Releases)

 With a 40-21 win in 2017 at Pomona-Pitzer, Locey rebuilt the program and stopped a 33-game losing streak, the longest in school history and, at the time, the second-longest active streak in all of NCAA Division III.
 The Pioneers parlayed the victory with a 24-21 defeat of Willamette two weeks later to claim the first Wagon Wheel traveling trophy since 2000.
 At the end of the 2017 season, the Pioneers had their first All-Northwest Conference First-Team selection (Andrew Werst) since 2013 and the first non-quarterback to earn the recognition since 2011.
 Lewis & Clark had its most All-NWC picks since 2013 as well including NWC Freshman of the Year Cameron Chang.